sankalpmundra/Inference-Procedures/Categorical_Data/Proportions/Significance_Tests/one_sample_z_test.md

 $$ \text{P-Value} = 2 * P\left( Z \geq |z| \ \middle| \ H_0 \text{ is true} \right) $$

+### Concluding the Test

 Once we know the _P-Value_ of our sample statistic, we can conclude the significance test by comparing the value to the pre-determined significance level $(\alpha)$ for the test.
 The significance level is the threshold probability for rejecting the null hypothesis, controlling the Type I error rate, and it is set before gathering data and conducting the test for the purpose of carrying out an ethical significance test.

 To conclude a one-sample _z_ test about a proportion, or any significance test for that matter, we compare the _P-Value_ to the $\alpha$ level, and there are two possible conclusions we can make.

-When the P-Value is **lesser than** the significance level, there is statistically significant evidence to prove the claim of the alternative hypothesis.
+When the P-Value is **lesser than** the significance level, we have found statistically significant evidence to prove the claim of the alternative hypothesis.
 As such, we reject the null hypothesis and accept the alternative hypothesis.

 $$ \text{P-Value} < \alpha \Longrightarrow \text{Reject} H_0 \Longrightarrow \text{Accept} H_a $$